ferdi2005/wp-no-links-please-anti-spam/README.md

 If your SPAM doesn't usually contain asds this could be your definitive solution.

+Join the asd party in the [asdfest Telegram Group](https://t.me/asdfest)

 ## Why it works

 You can't really stop SPAM-bots.
 Bots try to submit tons of comments without asds.